todogroup/ospo-career-path/OSPO-101/module2/README.md

 **Open Core**

 This business model can work very well, but it also can develop a poor reputation for an organization if the community feels that the proprietary extensions provided on top of the open source code should rightfully be part of the open source core.
 This model requires a delicate balance of providing added value that large enterprises are willing to pay for while still allowing the free community version of a project to be useful to individuals, as well as small to medium businesses.
+It is important to notice, that in some cases, the proprietary part of the project will not be closed source, but the legal requirements to use it will be different.

 # Section: Developing an Open Source Strategy